 At Norwegian storage hydropower plants, production is also regulated in line with short-term price developments, which are closely related to the volume of intermittent power production in the other Nordic countries and the rest of Europe.

-Development in installed capacity for solar power in Norway
+Development in grid-connected installed capacity for solar power in Norway

 Source: Elhub and NVE